-Changes of registration may be made by students until the end of the registration period.
-After the end of registration students must first obtain permission from their dean.
-This permission, in the form of a "Courses to be Added/Deleted Form" signed by the department(s) offering the course(s) and the student's dean, must be presented to the Registrar before the change becomes official.
-Changes in registration will not normally be approved after the deadline appearing in the Academic Schedule.
+Changes of registration may be made by students until the Registration Deadline (see §11).
+After the Registration Deadline, students must first obtain permission from their dean to add courses or withdraw from them.
+This permission, in the form of a "Courses to be Added/Deleted Form" or a "Withdrawal Form" signed by the department(s) offering the course(s) and the student's dean, must be presented to the Registrar before the change becomes official.
+Changes in registration will not normally be approved after the deadlines appearing in the Academic Schedule.
 Students may not abandon a course.
-In some faculties, students will be assigned a failing grade if they abandon a course after the dates specified for withdrawal in the Academic Schedule or the Faculty Regulations section of the Calendar.
+Students will be assigned a grade based on term work completed if they abandon a course without Faculty permission.

-22.1.9 Cancellation of Registration or Withdrawals
+22.1.9 Deletion of Registration or Withdrawals

-Until the Registration Deadline (see §11) students may delete courses using the telephone-based registration system.
+Until the Registration Deadline (see §11) students should delete courses using the telephone-based registration system if they do not wish to attend.
+Registrations of students who are required to make a Confirmation Deposit will be deleted if the deposit is not received by the deadline; no fees will be assessed.